Extended Rights to German Citizenship

 The right to naturalisation for all the above-mentioned persons exists for 10 years from the day the new law comes into force.
-We will inform you of this date in good time on our website.
+Therefore, the period ends on August 19th, 2031.

 “Close Ties to Germany”: No Longer Required

 Close ties to Germany are no longer required.
-If it can be proven that one of your parents was a German citizen on the day of your birth and if you fall under one of the above-mentioned groups of persons, you no longer have to prove that you still have relatives in Germany, for example, or that you have been a regular visitor or attended a German school abroad.
+If it can be proven that fall under one of the above-mentioned groups of persons, you no longer have to prove that you still have relatives in Germany, for example, or that you have been a regular visitor or attended a German school abroad.